YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 **ENABLE**

 Makes the database file or region available for journaling.
-By default, ENABLE turns journaling ON unless OFF is specified in the same option list.
+By default, ENABLE turns journaling ON, unless OFF is specified in the same option list.
 A command that includes ENABLE must also specify BEFORE_IMAGES or NOBEFORE_IMAGES.

 **EP[OCH_INTERVAL]=seconds**